 Urge your local council to ban the use of lanterns on council land.

 What else can you do?

 Help us, and many other organisations including the Marine Conservation Society, Women's Food and Farming Union (WFU), Soil Association and National Farmers Union (NFU), to call for a ban on Chinese lanterns.

-- Contact event planners and retailers asking them to use alternatives.
+- contact event planners and retailers asking them to use safe alternatives